 - Counseling.
 Therapy is the most important part of the teen addiction treatment process.
 Through intensive counseling, teens will attempt to understand what drives them to use drugs.
 Once they recognize the triggers for their drug abuse, alternative behaviors for coping with the stresses of life can be devised by the teen and their therapist.

 - Aftercare.
 After a teen has finished their initial intensive addiction treatment program, they should still take part in continuing therapy.
 This may be in the form of 12-step programs or continued individual or group therapy to address any new problems as they arise.

 Teen Addiction Treatment at Newport Academy

-Newport Academy is an exclusive teen addiction treatment center.
-We offer treatment to only a dozen residents at a time, providing more than 50 staff members to care for them at separate, gender-specific residences and tailored programs for boys and girls.
+Newport Academy is an exclusive healing treatment center for teens and their families.
+We offer tailored treatment, gender-specific residences, and individualized programs.
 In addition to academics, we also provide a minimum of 12 hours of group therapy, six hours of personal and family therapy, and 12 hours of experiential therapy every week.

 Contact us today for support and guidance.
 We know how hard it can be to make that first call; we’ve been there.
 We are here to help, always.
 Counselors are standing by 24 hours a day to take your call.